Unpacking Hateful Memes: Presupposed Context and False Claims: Introduction.

 \textbf{Present work.} We unpack the problem from the perspective of \textit{how hate is expressed}.
 We propose that hate in memes is often conveyed through \textbf{presupposed context} and \textbf{false claims}, and we design corresponding modules to model these two aspects: (1) \textbf{Presupposed Context Module (PCM)} encodes intra-modal context and fuses cross-modal contextual information to determine whether a meme conveys an implicit value judgment.
 (2) \textbf{False Claims Module (FACT)} addresses falsehoods in memes via two sub-modules: \textbf{Social Perception Module (SPM)} introduces external societal knowledge to identify deliberately misleading content.
 Building on this, we further propose the \textbf{Cross-modal Reference Module (CRM)}, which explicitly constructs the reference relations between image and text to detect semantic incorrectness.
 Integrating PCM and FACT, we propose \textbf{\textsf{SHIELD}} (\textbf{S}peech \textbf{H}ate \textbf{I}dentification through \textbf{E}valuative context and Falsehoo\textbf{D}), a framework that enhances hateful meme classification by capturing the core features of hate in memes.
 Our contributions can be summarized as follows: \begin{itemize} \item We draw on philosophy and psychology to examine the essence of hateful memes via the lens of \textit{the expression of hate}, arguing that a meme is perceived as hateful primarily because it exhibits two expressive characteristics: \textbf{presupposed context} and \textbf{false claims}.
-(See Section~\ref{sec:introduction} and ~\ref{sec:PCFACT}) \item Based on these characteristics, we design the \textbf{PCM} and \textbf{FACT} modules, and integrate them into the \textbf{\textsf{SHIELD}} framework, whose effectiveness is validated against multiple baselines.
-(See Section~\ref{sec:PCFACT} and ~\ref{sec:rq1}) \item We further evaluate existing models for their specialization and generalization across different hate targets, and assess the performance of \textbf{\textsf{SHIELD}} on a fake news classification task, demonstrating its generalization and versatility.(See Section~\ref{sec:rq4} and ~\ref{sec:rq5}) \end{itemize}
+(Section~\ref{sec:introduction} and ~\ref{sec:PCFACT})